d-beck/shopify-partner-agreement/shopify-partner-terms.md

 1. Partner’s networks, operating system and software of its web servers, routers, databases, and computer systems (collectively, **“Partner System”**) must be properly configured to Internet industry standards so as to securely operate Partner’s Website, Applications and Themes, as applicable.
 If Partner does not completely control some aspect of the Partner System, Partner will use all influence that Partner has over the Partner System to do so.
 Partner must diligently correct any security deficiency and disconnect immediately any known or suspected intrusions or intruder.

-2. In addition, if Partner has access to Merchant Data, Partner: (i) will only use or store such information for the purpose of providing the Partner’s services to the Merchant to whom the Merchant Data relates, and will not share, sell, disclose or otherwise provide such information to any third party, except as provided for in this Agreement; (ii) will not communicate with Customers directly or indirectly, provided however that Partner may contact Customers if the information is obtained from another source, such as from the Customers themselves; (iii) will only store such information for as long as reasonably necessary to provide the Partner’s services to the Merchant to whom the Merchant Data relates; (iv) will use industry standard measures to protect against unauthorized access to, disclosure or use of such information; (v) will comply with all applicable laws and regulations relating to the protection and privacy of personally identifiable information in Partner’s provision of the Partner’s services; and (vi) will notify Shopify of any actual or suspected breach or compromise of Merchant Data (a **“Data Breach”**) within two (2) business days of becoming aware of such occurrence.
+2. In addition, if Partner has access to Merchant Data, Partner: (i) will only use or store such information for the purpose of providing the Partner’s services to the Merchant to whom the Merchant Data relates, and will not share, sell, disclose or otherwise provide such information to any third party, except as provided for in this Agreement; (ii) will not communicate with Customers directly or indirectly, provided however that Partner may contact Customers if the information is obtained from another source, such as from the Customers themselves; (iii) will only store such information for as long as reasonably necessary to provide the Partner’s services to the Merchant to whom the Merchant Data relates; (iv) will use industry standard measures to protect against unauthorized access to, disclosure or use of such information; (v) will comply with all applicable laws and regulations relating to the protection and privacy of personally identifiable information in Partner’s provision of the Partner’s services; and (vi) will notify Shopify of any actual or suspected breach or compromise of Merchant Data (a **“Data Breach”**) immediately upon, but no later than twenty-four (24) hours of, becoming aware of such occurrence, by reporting an issue to Shopify Partner Support via email at [https://help.shopify.com/questions/partners](https://help.shopify.com/questions/partners).
 Upon learning of the Data Breach, at its own cost, Partner will: (A) promptly remedy the Data Breach to prevent any further loss of Merchant Data; (B) investigate the incident; (C) take reasonable actions to mitigate any future anticipated harm to Shopify, the Shopify Related Entities, Merchants or Customers; and (D) regularly communicate the progress of its investigation to Shopify and cooperate to provide Shopify with any additional requested information in a timely manner.

 #### 9.15.
 Severability